ronaldbosma/azure-integration-services-quickstart/README.md

 #### API Management

-When the `includeApiManagement` parameter or the corresponding `INCLUDE_API_MANAGEMENT` environment variable is set to `true`, a `Consumption` tier API Management service is deployed via the [api-management.bicep](./infra/modules/services/api-management.bicep) module.
-The system-assigned managed identity is enabled and provides access to other services.
+When the `includeApiManagement` parameter or the corresponding `INCLUDE_API_MANAGEMENT` environment variable is set to `true`, a `Consumption` tier API Management service is deployed via the [api-management.bicep](./infra/modules/services/api-management.bicep) module:

+- The system-assigned managed identity is enabled to provide access to other services.
 See the [Role Assignments](#role-assignments) section for more information.

-The primary key of the default `master` subscription is stored in a Key Vault secret called `apim-master-subscription-key`.
-It can be used, for example, by the Function App to access APIs on API Management.
-The deployment also includes backends for the Service Bus, various Storage Account endpoints and the Event Hubs namespace.
+- The primary key of the default `master` subscription is stored in a Key Vault secret called `apim-master-subscription-key`.
+This key can be used, for example, by the Function App to access APIs hosted on API Management.
+- The deployment also includes backends for the Service Bus (\*), various Storage Account endpoints and the Event Hubs namespace (\*).
+  _Note: The `*` indicates that the backend is only deployed if the corresponding service is included._

 #### Function App